zbtolon/customer-portal/cpmanuserprof.md

 {: #cp_pptpvpn}

 You can activate PPTP VPN to form a secure tunnel to the {{site.data.keyword.BluSoftlayer_full}} infrastructure private network using specialized client software running on the your desktop or dedicated device.
 You can use PPTP if you need to connect your entire office or if you cannot use the SSL VPN solution.
-{:shortdesc}

 You are allotted one PPTP connection with additional connections available.
 You can request support to enable unlimited PPTP access, which is available at no additional charge.
 Use the following steps to activate or deactivate PPTP VPN access:

 1. Access the customer portal using your unique credentials.
 2. Select **Account** > **VPN Access** from the menu bar.
-3. Click the current VPN access type link for the user in the **VPN Access** column to display the VPN Access window.
+3. From the **VPN Access** column for the user, click the current VPN access type link to display the VPN Access window.
 4. From the **VPN Type** list, select a VPN method (SSL, PPTP, SSL & PPTP, or none) to assign the user.

 ## Setting the EU Supported option